Ana Moura: Early life and career

 Ana Moura was born on 17 September 1979, in Santarém, Portugal.
 From Portuguese and some Angolan ancestry, starting in her childhood, Moura also lived in Coruche before settling with her parents in Carcavelos.

 Ana Moura's debut album was Guarda-me a Vida na Mão (2003), followed by Aconteceu (2004).
 She sang in various nightspots in Lisbon and became known on television, performing fado with António Pinto Basto.
 Para Além da Saudade (2007), containing songs such as "Os Buzios" or "Fado da Procura", is the album that followed Aconteceu.
 With this album and appearances on programs such as Family Contact and Superstar, Moura became more widely known in Portugal.
 These television appearances helped promote this record, which was to reach triple platinum for sales exceeding 45,000 units.
 The album stayed in the Top 30 in Portugal for 78 weeks.
 For this album, Moura received a nomination for the Golden Globes in the category of Music, Best Individual Performer, eventually losing out to Jorge Palma.
 In 2007, Ana Moura joined the Rolling Stones in concert at the Alvalade XXI stadium in Lisbon.
 She sang "No Expectations" with Mick Jagger.
 After two big concerts in coliseums of Porto and Lisbon, Moura launched her first live DVD on 24 November 2008, which has enjoyed great success.
 She appeared at the World Music Institute concert.
 With the recognition from critics came also the recognition of peers, and in 2008, Ana Moura received the prize for "best performance Amalia".
-In 2009, the rock artist, Prince, stated he was a fan of fado, and expressed interest in collaborating musically with Ana.
+In 2009, rock artist Prince stated he was a fan of fado, and expressed interest in collaborating musically with Ana.
 Prince traveled to Lisbon in July 2011.